nicsuzor/wikijuris/ausip/patent-infringement.markdown

 ### Experimental Use Exemption

-Section 119C of the //Act// was introduced with the Raising the Bar amendments.
+Section 119C of the _Act_ was introduced with the Raising the Bar amendments.
 This section outlines experimental use of the patent.

-**Video overview by Sophie Williams on[Experimental use](https://voice.adobe.com/a/erG6B).**
+**Video overview by Sophie Williams on[Experimental use](https:_voice.adobe.com/a/erG6B).**

 #### Section 119 C